Matt Olson Player Props: Braves vs. Nationals

 Matt Olson At The Plate

-- He ranks 128th in batting average, 34th in on base percentage, and 20th in slugging among qualified batters in MLB action.
+- Among the qualified batters, he ranks 128th in batting average, while his on-base percentage ranks 36th and he is 25th in slugging.

-- Olson will look to extend his four-game hitting streak.
-He's batting .227 in his last games.
+- Olson enters this game on a five-game hitting streak.
+During his last games, he's hitting .261.

-- Olson has picked up a hit in 61.3% of his 62 games this year, with more than one hit in 21.0% of them.
+- Olson has picked up a hit in 61.9% of his 63 games this season, with multiple hits in 20.6% of those games.

-- Olson has picked up an RBI in 41.9% of his games this year, with more than one RBI in 17.7% of his games.
-He has also produced three or more runs in five contests.
+- Olson has had an RBI in 26 games this season (41.3%), including 11 multi-RBI outings (17.5%).
+He has also driven home three or more of his team's runs in five contests.

-- In 34 of 62 games this year, he has scored, and 11 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.